 Chevron's respect for human rights is clear and unwavering.
 It is rooted in our values and applies wherever we do business.

-We implemented this policy by updating our training program on human rights and developing new corporate tools, including guidance on conducting risk assessments, engaging with business suppliers and security providers, and managing community and human rights issues in our operations.
+We implemented our Human Rights Policy by developing and disseminating new tools to Chevron practitioners, including guidance on conducting risk assessments, engaging with business suppliers and security providers, and managing community and human rights issues in our operations.